 Determining your plans for life after high school is no easy task!
 It’s always important to keep your family in the know of your plans.
 Here are a few tips on how to engage your family in this process.

 - Senior Scoop Newsletter: The award-winning Senior Scoop email newsletter is available twice a month to share opportunities, events, and updates for students and families.
 If you missed an issue you can access it on the Senior Scoop website.
-Senior parent/guardians on file will automatically receive the emailed newsletter, however, you can add other parents, guardians, and key adults can subscribe here.
+Senior parent/guardians on file will automatically receive the emailed newsletter, however, you can add other parents, guardians, and key adults by subscribing here.

 We'll connect you with resources specific to your interests to help you plan for life after high school.
 Here are a few examples of how the Senior Fall Survey will help us, help you:

 - Program Specific Information: By indicating the colleges or programs you plan to apply to in the survey, we are able to connect you with programming, scholarships and opportunities related to those specific colleges/programs.

 - Workshops: We want to give you the information you want and need.
 This is your opportunity to tell us what you need more (and less) of.

 - College and Career Opportunities: By knowing what field you plan to study, we can help connect you to internships, scholarships, and more.

 How to Access the Senior Survey: